All Products

 Input Type

-Determines how attribute values are entered and stored when you edit assets.
+Specifies how attribute values are entered and stored.
 Different input types support different field types:

 Enumeration Values

 Constrains the value range of an attribute.
-When you edit an asset, the available values are determined by the configuration for the selected input type.
+Available values depend on the selected input type.

 Dropdown (Single)/(Multiple): If the field type is String, you can configure custom enumeration values or reference system attributes.
 If the field type is Numeric, you can configure custom enumeration values.
 If the input type is Dropdown (Single) and the field type is Boolean, the enumeration values default to True and False and cannot be edited.